-

 Events and Hospitality

-All forms of the offered hospitality must be of an appropriate level and subordinate to the main purpose of the event.
+All forms of the hospitality offered must be of an appropriate level and subordinate to the main purpose of the event.

 The events organized or sponsored by the pharmaceutical company must be held in Switzerland, except if it is more appropriate for logistic reasons to be held in a different country.